|DASWANI, GIRISH||Contact||Areas of Interest|

 BSc (National University of Singapore), MSc, PhD Social Anthropology ((London School of Economics & Politcal Science)

 Girish Daswani is a Social Anthropologist with a special interest in Ghana, the anthropology of religion, the anthropology of Christianity, anthropology of ethics, diaspora and transnationalism.
-He received his PhD in Social Anthropology from the London School of Economics & Political Science.

 Dr. Daswani conducted multi-sited research with members of a Ghanaian Pentecostal church in southern Ghana and London (U.K.).
 In his work he looks at how Pentecostalism – its religious intermediaries, ideologies, and rituals – subjectively frames and facilitates church members ideas of religious transformation and overseas travel.

 His forthcoming book manuscript focuses on the ethical practice of negotiating Pentecostal transformation in the lives of church members in both Ghana and London.
 He has also started a new research project on traditional religion in Ghana, its relationship to Pentecostalism, and its transnational networks.

 - Anthropology of Ethics

 2013.
 On Christianity and Ethics: Rupture as Ethical Practice in Ghanaian Pentecostalism.
 American Ethnologist Journal, 40.3

 2013.
 “The Globalization of Pentecostalism and the Limits of Globalization”.
 In Michael Lambek and Janice Boddy (eds.)
 Companion to the Anthropology of Religion.
 Wiley-Blackwell.